How can I arrange a church funeral for my family member or friend?

 It is never easy when a loved one dies.
 A minister from one of our churches will be available to accompany you through this time.

-If you would like a funeral in church or with one of our ministers, please contact the Parish Office.
+If you would like a funeral in church or with one of our ministers, please ask your Funeral Directors to contact the Parish Office.
 They will refer you to a priest or minister who will be available to take the service, and he or she will then guide you through the process.

 Can I have a memorial in your churchyard?